emilienschultz/activetigger/docs/quickstart.md

 ## Fine-tune

-Active Tigger allows you to train a BERT classifier model on your annotated data with two goals: extending your annotation on the complete dataset, or retrieving this classifier for other uses.
+Active Tigger allows you to adapt a existing BERT classifier model on your annotated data.
+Once you did that, you can extend your annotation pattern on the complete dataset, or download this classifier for other uses.
 Basically, this is a process of fine-tuning: the pre-trained base model will be adjusted to your specific data.

 Click on **Create** to train a new model.